samstarling/blog.lawrencejones.dev/about.md

 permalink: /about/
 ---

-I'm Lawrence, a Site Reliability Engineer at GoCardless in London.
+I'm Lawrence, a Site Reliability Engineer at GoCardless.
 My team focuses on scaling our payments API across the globe while providing a reliable and robust service to our customers.

-We prefer to frame infrastructure challenges as software engineering problems, as we believe this results in solutions that can better scale with an organisation.
-We'll soon see whether this holds as we race to build self-serve infrastructure tooling that can keep up with an ever-growing engineering team.

 My writing will centre around the technical challenges I face on my day-to-day.
 You can expect to see posts about Postgres, Kubernetes and general engineering